Parameters

-A parameter (or argument) is any value passed into a batch script:
+A command line argument (or parameter) is any value passed into a batch script on the command line:

 C:> MyScript.cmd January 1234 "Some value"